Page Refresh AI/Blog/Content Refresh Checklist for Declining Pages

 What should a content refresh checklist include?

-A useful checklist covers diagnosis, search intent, outdated claims, heading structure, FAQ gaps, weak paragraphs, internal links, metadata, and post-update monitoring.
-It should tell you what to inspect before you rewrite anything.
+A useful checklist covers diagnosis, search intent, outdated claims, heading structure, FAQ gaps, weak paragraphs, internal links, metadata, source checks, AI-readability checks, QA, and post-update monitoring.

 Do I need to rewrite the whole article during a refresh?